mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 == Changelog ==

+= Next version - not released =
+* Add option to the iDEAL gateway to set the text for the empty option in the issuers drop down.
+Go to the iDEAL gateway settings to change this value.

 = 2.3.1 - 14/09/2016 =
 * Turn on 'mail payment instructions' for Bank Transfer by default
 * Fix bug to support Polylang plugin